When Summer Heat Takes Your Breath Away

 A rising ozone level in the air can trigger severe breathing problems for people who suffer from asthma or chronic obstructive pulmonary disease, as well as for those who smoke.

 Ozone is a dangerous gas created by a combination of pollutants from cars, industrial sites and the summer’s intense heat.
 The ground-level ozone increases on sunny days when the temperatures rise dramatically.
-Don’t confuse this with the protective atmospheric layer of ozone that shields the planet from the sun’s harmful rays.
+Don’t confuse this with the protective atmospheric layer of ozone that shields the planet form the sun’s harmful rays.

 Those who are susceptible to breathing problems include children who spend long hours outdoors or adults who work or exercise outdoors, and anyone with respiratory problems.
 When exposed to elevated ozone levels, they can experience the following symptoms: